 - Support: Ex.
 Donor wants to know how in-country programs are being managed.

-Simply stated, “discriminators” really is the “why choose us” part of marketing.
+Simply stated, “discriminators” are the “why choose us” part of marketing.
 A discriminator is the minimum number of attributes that differentiate you from your competitors.

 In the land of thousands of nonprofits, a fundraiser needs to know why their organization’s service offering is different from the others.

 When writing a proposal, for example, what convinces the donor to choose you over another organization?
-In comes the discriminator.
+It is the discriminator.
 Some organizations do a fabulous job of answering the question “why pick me?”
-Technoserve, an American NGO focused on poverty reduction, has their discriminator front and center on their homepage.
-If I were to work as a fundraiser (specifically writing proposals), I would emphasize these three differentiators and sprinkle examples of these three throughout the proposal.
+Technoserve (an American NGO focused on poverty reduction) has their discriminator front and center on their homepage.
+If I were to work as a fundraiser (specifically writing proposals) at Technoserve, I would emphasize these differentiators and sprinkle examples of them throughout the proposal.